On Amicable Numbers

 Let \(s=1\); we get \(x-1=179\), \(2x-1=359\) and

 Therefore \(z=3^2\cdot 5^2\) and the amicable numbers will be

 \end{Example}

 \begin{Scholium} This final method expounded in Problem 5 is completely different from the preceding method, which the previous four problems encompassed: while in this one the common factor is sought, in that one it is given.
-Each nevertheless is possessed of a singular kind of excellence, so that one without the help of the other is not enough to increase the multitude of amicable numbers.
-Indeed the latter method supplies the kind of common factors, which one could hardly have guessed for the use of the former; and verily the former suggests further factors suitable for this purpose.
+Each nevertheless is possessed of a singular kind of excellence, so that one without the help of the other is not apt enough to increase the multitude of amicable numbers.
+Indeed the latter method supplies the kind of common factors, which one could hardly have suspected for the use of the former; and verily the former suggests further factors suitable for this purpose.
 Moreover, everything which I have related here comprises a specimen of a highly undependable method, which, as far as possible, I have reduced to algebraic rules, so as to limit the vague uncertainty of what was to be tried.
-By way of an ending, therefore, I will append the more than sixty pairs of amicable numbers which I have elicited by this method. \end{Scholium}
+In place of the colophon, therefore, I will append the more than sixty pairs of amicable numbers which I have elicited by this method. \end{Scholium}

 \begin{Catalogue} \bgroup \arraystretch{2.5} \tabcolsep{2pt}

 \egroup

 To this it is agreeable\footnote{However, it is also agreeable to add pairs VIII and IX, which are found in the table of \cite{euler100}, not to mention in \S 68, \S 78, \S 113 of this article.
 Indeed, those four which P. H. Fuss mentions in the preface to \cite{eulerfuss} (p.
 XXVI and LXXXI) reduce to these two, because pair XIII in that table is not valid and pair XXVIII coincides with pair XLIII of this table.
 In summary, therefore, Euler added \(59\) new pairs of amicable numbers to the three known before, if the error corrected in the footnote to pair XXXVII is to be treated as typographical. \FR} to add the following two pairs, which have a different form from the preceeding examples,